 This field experience is designed to provide an opportunity to observe and practice occupational therapy interventions for the promotion of mental health and wellness in individual and group settings.
-Experiences include professional behaviors and collaboration, observation, leading group sessions, documentation, data gathering and reflective practice.
-Students participate in hands-on practice while leading group therapy programs developed in OT 780, as well as field experiences in traditional mental health settings.
+Experiences include professional behaviors and collaboration, observation, leading group sessions, documentation, data gathering, and reflective practice.
+Students participate in hands-on practice while leading group therapy programs developed in OT 780.
 Fieldwork partnerships are arranged by the occupational therapy academic fieldwork coordinator and supervised by instructional staff.
-This course is taught concurrently with OT 726 to collaborate in the analysis of community program effectiveness.
-Prerequisite: concurrent with OT 726; OT 780; admission to graduate Occupational Therapy Program.
+Prerequisite: OT 780; admission to Occupational Therapy Program.
 Pass/Fail grading.
-Offered Spring.
+Offered Spring, Winter.